Please note this working paper is regularly updated to reflect the changes in data - this is version 14.1 (12 August 2022)

 In order to ensure that our dataset continues to be of value and benefit to the many researchers, governments and public who use it, we continue to adapt and fine-tune our measurements, indicators and indices.
-With the rapid development and deployment of COVID-19 vaccines, and keeping in line with our goal of collating COVID-19 policy data, we have added three new indicators to the OxCGRT dataset (initially for 24 countries but will be rolled out over time):
+With the rapid development and deployment of COVID-19 vaccines, and keeping in line with our goal of collating COVID-19 policy data, we have made four key changes to the database in 2022:

 - Recorded differentiated policies of vaccinated and non-vaccinated people across ten indicators: C1-8, H6, and H8.

 - Added four new vaccination policy indicators to the OxCGRT dataset.